 •Nieuwmarkt – 15 minutes walking

-This apartment has 4 internal flights.
+This apartment has 2 internal flights.
 From street level to the entrance there is a short stone flight of stairs up to the front door.
 From here there is a circular flight of stairs to the Living/kitchen level.
 The circular staircase continues up to a floor with 2 bedrooms and the full bathroom.
 The stairs are steep and narrow, as is typical for a 400 year old house.
-However with closed doors stairs are not accessible.
+However with closed doors stairs are not accessible for children.

 The view from the apartment of the most beautiful canal is already awesome.
 But to be in the nine-streets area of the city means the coolest shops and restaurants are a literal stones-throw away.